espressif/idf-python-wheels/README.md

 # ESP idf-python-wheels

-Build of Windows Python Wheels required by IDF tools.

-The build contains all wheels required by branches:
-* release/v4.2.1
-* release/v4.1.1
-* master

-Architectures specifies in .github/workflows:
+The goal of this project is to automate build and upload process of required Python Wheels by IDF tools using GitHub Actions.
+We are able to build wheels for multiple OSes and architectures with multiple versions of Python.

+Supported architectures:
 * ubuntu-latest - x64
 * macos-latest - x64
 * macos-self-hosted - arm64
 * windows-latest - x64
+* linux-armv7-self-hosted - arm32
+* linux-aarch64-self-hosted - arm64

+Each architecture has it's own workflow in .github/workflows except aarch64 Linux - not ready as GitHub runner yet.

+For each architecture the user can select Python version to built wheels.
+On self-hosted runners can handle multiple versions of Python with pyenv.

+The build contains all wheels required by branches:
+* release/v4.3
+* release/v4.4
+* master

+User can set `IDF_branch` input parameter to add wheels for another branch.

 ## Usage for x64 build